Kirkwood-Dirac classical pure states

 In this paper we provide some characterizations for the general structure of KD classical pure states.
-This paper is organized as follows.
+The rest of this paper is organized as follows.
 In Sec.
 II, we establish general structure for KD classical pure states.
 In Sec.
 III, we explore the relation between the support uncertainty and the number of zeros in transition matrix.
-As an application, in Sec.
-IV, we prove a conjecture raised by De Bi \`{e}vre \cite{PRL-2021-Bievre} which finds out all KD classical pure states for DFT.
+In Sec.
+IV, we give some examples to demonstrate the applications of our results.
 Sec.
 V is a brief summary.